SylvanM/sylvanm.github.io/README.md

 5. [Climbing](climbing/CLIMBING.md)

 # Projects
-Here are some of the things I've worked on either in the past, or am working on currently!
-Click on the name of any project to be taken to the GitHub site.
+I love making fun projects, here are some of the more relevant/recent ones over the years.
+Below, you'll also find

 ## [ml_kit](https://github.com/SylvanM/ml_kit)